 The Official Story

-Bill Carrothers has been a professional
+Bill Carrothers has been a professional pianist for over 25 years.
+He has played

-Europe including the Village Gate, Knitting Factory, Birdland, Blues Alley, New
+many venues throughout the U. S. and Europe including the Village Gate, Knitting

-Morning (Paris), the Audi Jazz Festival in Brussels, the Nevers Jazz Festival
+Factory, Birdland, Blues Alley, New Morning (Paris), the Audi Jazz Festival in

-Carrothers headlined the prestigious Rising Star Tour throughout Germany,
+prestigious Rising Star Tour throughout Germany, Austria, and Switzerland.
+He

-Austria, and Switzerland.
-He has been a leader on nine recordings, all of which
+has been a leader on seventeen recordings, all of which have received critical

-have received critical acclaim.
-His sideman credits have included some of the
+acclaim.
+His sideman credits have included some of the greatest names in jazz,

-greatest names in jazz, including Joe Beck, Scott Colley, Buddy DeFranco, Dave
+including Joe Beck, Scot t Colley, Buddy DeFranco, Dave Douglas, Curtis Fuller,

-Konitz, James Moody, Matt "Guitar" Murphy, Gary Peacock, Dewey Redman,
+James Moody, Gary Peacock, Dewey Redman, Charlie Rouse, James Spaulding, Bill

-Charlie Rouse, James Spaulding, Bill Stewart, Ira Sullivan, Toots Thielemans,
+Stewart, Ben Street, Ira Sullivan, Toots Thielemans, and Benny Wallace.

 The Real Story